Recklore/Entropy/README.md

-# Entropi-Learning: An AI-Powered Personalized Learning System
+# Entropy-Learning: An AI-Powered Personalized Learning System

 This repository contains the source code for an AI-powered personalized learning system that dynamically adapts to a student's knowledge level.
 The system integrates a student knowledge model (DKTplus), a reinforcement learning-based policy agent (DQN), and a retrieval-augmented generation (RAG) component (LightRAG) to recommend learning materials and assessments tailored to individual student needs.